voidash/FunctionalProgramming/erlang.md

     * they are not garbage collected. which means no usage for dynamic purpose.create a loop with atoms and it will run out of memory.
     * Atoms are constants much like in enums. but much better --> when debugging atoms will not show itself as integers like in C++.
 * Defining a variable means it has to start with a Capital letter or _ or @ else it will be considered a atom.
-* To define a atome that starts out with capital letter or _ or @... you can use Quotation marks ''
+* To define a atom that starts out with capital letter or _ or @... you can use Quotation marks ''
-* tuples are present in erlang. much like javascript tuples can be destructured... or upacked
+* tuples are present in erlang. much like python tuples can be destructured... or upacked

 			{X,Y}={23,100}.
 			{C,_}={123,333}.